Roddy McDowall

-McDowall also served in various positions on the Board of Governors for the Academy of Motion Picture Arts and Sciences and the Selection Committee for the Kennedy Center Honors, further contributing to various charities related to the film industry and film preservation.
-He was a founding Member of the National Film Preservation Board in 1989, and represented the Screen Actors Guild on this Board until his death.
-His accolades included a Tony Award, an Emmy Award, a Saturn Award, and a National Board of Review Award.
+McDowall served in various positions on the board of governors for the Academy of Motion Picture Arts and Sciences and the selection committee for the Kennedy Center Honors, contributing to various charities related to the film industry and film preservation.
+He was a founding member of the National Film Preservation Board in 1989, and represented the Screen Actors Guild on that board until his death.
+Aside from his acting career, McDowall was active as a photographer and journalist, particularly of celebrities.
 For his contributions to the film and television industry, he received a star on the Hollywood Walk of Fame.

-Biography

 Early life

 McDowall was born at 204 Herne Hill Road, Herne Hill, London, the only son of London-born Thomas Andrew McDowall (1896–1978), a merchant seaman of distant Scottish descent, and his Irish wife Winifred (née Corcoran).
 Both of his parents were enthusiastic about the theatre.
-He and his elder sister, Virginia, were raised in their mother's Catholic faith.
+McDowall and his elder sister, Virginia, were raised in their mother's Catholic faith.
 He attended St Joseph's College, Beulah Hill, Upper Norwood, a Roman Catholic secondary school in London.

+Career

 British films

-Appearing as a child model as a baby, McDowall appeared in several films as a boy.
-After winning an acting prize in a school play at age nine, he started appearing in films: Murder in the Family (1938), I See Ice (1938) with George Formby, John Halifax (1938) and Scruffy (1938).
+After appearing as a child model as a baby, McDowall appeared in several films as a boy.
+After winning an acting prize in a school play at age nine, he started appearing in films: Murder in the Family (1938), I See Ice (1938) with George Formby, John Halifax (1938), and Scruffy (1938).

 McDowall appeared in Convict 99 (1938) and Hey!
 Hey!
 USA (1938) with Will Hay, Yellow Sands (1938), The Outsider (1939), Murder Will Out (1939), Dead Man's Shoes (1940), Just William (1940), Saloon Bar (1940), You Will Remember (1941), and This England (1941).